Hanu-Man (soundtrack): Marketing and release

 On 30 March 2023, coinciding with Sri Rama Navami, makers announced that the first single would be released on 6 April 2023.
 The first single, titled "Hanuman Chalisa", was released on 6 April 2023, coinciding with Hanuman Jayanti.
-The lyrical version of the single was made as a conceptual cartoon featuring Lord Hanuman and Rama.
+The lyrical version of the single was made as a conceptual animation featuring Lord Hanuman and Rama.
 On the same day, Teja Sajja visited Radio City and Radio Mirchi and launched the song.

 On Deepavali, the makers announced the second single was scheduled to release on 14 November 2023.
 The second single, titled "Superhero Hanuman", was released on 14 November 2023, coinciding with Children's Day.
 An interview featuring composer and lyricist was released on 27 November 2023.
 The third single, titled "Avakaya Anjaneya" (in Telugu and Hindi), "Aalankaayaa Anjaneya" (in Tamil), "Maangayachaar Anjaneya" (in Malayalam), and "Vajrakaaya Anjaneya" (in Kannada), was released on 28 November 2023.
 The song launch event was held in Hyderabad on the same day.
 Later, a promotional video featuring Gangavva and Teja Sajja was released on YouTube to promote the song.

 On 3 January 2024, a Sanskrit song titled "Sri Ramadootha Stotram" was released.
 It is also the first Sanskrit song released by a Pan-Indian film.
 On 26 January 2024, "Anjanadri Theme Song" was released, coinciding with Republic Day.
 The song highlights the fictional place of Anjanadri in the film and the story behind the rise of superheroe.
 The Meenakshi Intro Song, "Poolamme Pilla" (in Telugu), "Pookkaari Pulla" (in Tamil), "Phoolon Mein Hai Mila" (in Hindi), "Pookkari Penne" (in Malayalam), and "Hoovamma Hoove" (in Kannada) were released on 29 January 2024.

 The next track "Raghukula Dalapathi" was released on 31 January.
 On 18 February, director Prasanth Varma announced the track "Raghunandana" is releasing soon.
 "Raghunandana" song was released on 20 February 2024.
 The next song "Ye Kannu Kuttindho Yamunike" (in Telugu), "Kadavul Padaippu Puriyala" (in Tamil), "Laage Bura Jaise Sapna Koi" (in Hindi), "Kaalathin Kai Theti Ezhuthiyo" (in Malayalam) and "Yaav Kannu Chucchitho Yamanige" (in Kannada) was released on 27 February 2024.